pouriavj/flag-quiz/README.md

 # Flag Quiz

-> An interactive Node.js and PostgreSQL quiz app that challenges users to identify the correct flag for each country in the world.
+An interactive Node.js and PostgreSQL quiz app that challenges users to identify the correct flag for each country in the world.
-> The app dynamically fetches country names and flag data from a **PostgreSQL database** and renders questions using **EJS templates**.
+The app dynamically fetches country names and flag data from a PostgreSQL database and renders questions using EJS templates.

 ---